ryan-mcclue/musings/ble-embedded.md

 IMPORTANT: ALWAYS PROVIDE EXAMPLE!

+CFFI to create a python interface for C for something say like a console session?

+TODO: Perhaps for a machine just targeting embedded development, use WSL to easily use GUI debugger apps?

+TODO: Essentials of putting metadata section in firmware binary, such as version string! (particularly so test runners can utilise this information)

 Might see GNSS + INS (inertial navigation system; i.e using IMU as well)

 Perhaps if gaffer low-level correctness, searching for web API design message types?